An example driven introduction to probabilistic rough paths: Coupled algebraic structures

-\begin{remark} The Connes-Kreimer Hopf algebra $\scH_{CK}$ (see Equation \eqref{eq:Connes-Kreimer}) shares some aesthetic similarities with Equation \eqref{eq:definition:AlgebraRVs}.
-The Connes-Kreimer is a module over the ring $\bR^d$, whereas $\scH$ is a module over the ring $L^0(\Omega, \bP; \bR^d)$.
-In the Connes-Kreimer algebra, each tree has a labelling which corresponds to the components of the driving noise associated to each term and the module in front of $\tau$ is implicitly required to depend on the labels that $\tau$ carries.
+Pay close attention in \eqref{eq:definition:AlgebraRVs:<X,T>}, even when the set $h_0^T$ is empty, the random variable $\langle X, T\rangle$ will still be a map from $\Omega \times (\Omega')^{\times |H^T|}$. \begin{remark} The Butcher-Connes-Kreimer Hopf algebra $\cH_d$ (see Equation \eqref{eq:Connes-Kreimer}) shares some aesthetic similarities with Equation \eqref{eq:definition:AlgebraRVs}.
+The Butcher-Connes-Kreimer is a module over the ring $\bR^e$ much like $\scH'(\Omega')$ whereas $\scH(\Omega, \Omega')$ is a module over the ring $L^\infty(\Omega, \bP; \bR^e)$.
+In the Butcher-Connes-Kreimer algebra, each tree has a labelling which corresponds to the components of the driving noise associated to each term and the module in front of $\tau$ is implicitly required to depend on the labels that $\tau$ carries.

 Therefore, one might naively guess that when considering probabilistic dynamics, one would obtain some sort of space with labellings taking values on $\bN$ where each independent driving signal has its own labelling.
 This is not the case.
 The hypergraphic structure of Lions trees is analogous to this, although the restrictions imposed on the hyperedges in Definition \ref{definition:Forests} do emphasise that there is more going on here.
-Each hyperedge identifies the collection of nodes that correspond to increments of the driving signals that share a probability space.
-The $0$-hyperedge corresponds to the \emph{tagged} probability space within which the solution is identified (which can be identified with $L^0(\Omega, \bP; \bR^d)$). \end{remark}
+Each hyperedge identifies the collection of nodes that correspond to increments of the driving signals that share a common source of noise.
+The $0$-hyperedge corresponds to the \emph{tagged} probability space within which the solution is identified (which can be identified with $L^\infty(\Omega, \bP; \bR^e)$). \end{remark}